ronf/asyncssh/docs/api.rst

 GSS authentication support is only available when the gssapi package is installed on UNIX or the pypiwin32 package is installed on Windows.

+Curve25519 and curve448 support is only available when OpenSSL 1.1.1 or later is installed.

 .. index:: Encryption algorithms
 .. _EncryptionAlgs: